 As always in the financial markets, higher risk is usually associated with higher reward.
 By trying to protect European traders and minimize risks associated with trading, ESMA is taking away a considerable portion of their financial freedom.

-ESMA’s new regulation is not the end of the world for the industry, yet it can seriously affect the way you trade.
 Is there anything you can do in order to avoid stricter rules?
-The only way out of tighter regulation for you as a trader is to confirm your professional trader status.
+Those of you who want to continue trading binary options have to confirm their professional trader status.
 Read more on how to do so in the following article.Apply to become a Pro